How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 Getting There & Parking (Reservation Required)

-License Plate: You will need to provide your license plate number at the time of booking, or shortly before your trip.
-If you plan to arrive in a rental car and don't know your license plate number at the time of booking, just make sure the license plate is added to your booking at least 24 hours before your reservation time begins.
-This can easily be done right in the reservation portal.
+• You must provide your license plate number at the time of booking.
+If you're in a rental car and don't know your plate yet, you can add it to your booking up to 24 hours before your reservation begins - this is easily done in the reservation portal

-If you cannot secure a parking reservation, you do have another option.
+No parking reservation?
 The Shuttle Bus Line 444 runs from Dobbiaco/Toblach directly up to Rifugio Auronzo.
-See the summer timetable here.
-Important note: the shuttle tickets also require online booking in advance.
+Shuttle tickets also require advance online booking.
+Summer timetable here.

-Once you've navigated the parking logistics and arrived at Rifugio Auronzo, the hiking part is actually super straightforward!
+Once you've sorted parking and arrived at Rifugio Auronzo, the hiking is actually very straightforward.
+Here's exactly how to find the trail:

-Head South: Instead, walk to Rifugio Auronzo and find the Trail #117 sign, leading towards "Rifugio Col de Varda."
-You'll be facing away from Rifugio Auronzo (looking south) directly towards the jagged peaks of Cadini di Misurina.
-You cannot miss them out in the distance!
-Follow the obvious path out in that direction.
+Step 2: Walk to Rifugio Auronzo and find the Trail #117 sign pointing toward "Rifugio Col de Varda."
+You'll be facing south, directly toward the jagged Cadini spires in the distance.
+You cannot miss them.

-Follow the Ridge: The path hugs the ridgeline.
-To your left, you have plunging views down into the Auronzo valley.
-Directly ahead, the spires of the Cadini group get closer with every step.
+Step 4: The path hugs a ridgeline.
+To your left, the Auronzo valley drops away dramatically.
+Ahead, the Cadini spires get closer with every step.

 Rifugio Auronzo